moyer/moyer.github.com/_posts/2014-04-22-limits-of-libertarianism-responses.md

 I didn't just single out two random libertarians.
 I singled out figures who are foundational to current libertarian thought.

 It makes it even more embarrassing that if it wasn't for one person -- [Stefan Molyneux](http://www.freedomainradio.com/) -- this probably wouldn't even be an issue for libertarians.
 At least not a hotly contested one.
-And when was the last time for Stef Molyneux was invited to a libertarian conference to talk about child abuse?
+And when was the last time Stef Molyneux was invited to a libertarian conference to talk about child abuse?
 To whatever degree libertarians *shouldn't* be embarrassed about this, it's because of him.

 **You criticized libertarians for treating choice as a binary, black and white concept.
 What do you have to say to the responses?**
 I haven't gotten any.